gabrielegigliotti/openmetro/README.md

 Libraries
 =========
-CVS.js: https://github.com/adobe-webplatform/Snap.svg This is used to get an array of objects starting from a list of raw data in comma seprated values.
+CVS.js: https://github.com/adobe-webplatform/Snap.svg This is used to get an array of objects starting from a list of raw data in comma separated values.

 Snap.svg: https://github.com/gkindel/CSV-JS This is used to create a representation of the metro line and any animation effect applied on it.